 In those markets, the Company partners with Government-affiliated agencies to roll-out the program.
 Agreements with these agencies involve hybrid rice seed production.
 In 2015, the Company sealed a partnership with Calmwind Pty.
 Ltd. in Papua New Guinea for the development of SL-12H, SL-8H and SL-18H.
 In a similar pursuit, the Company signed a Memorandum of Agreement (MOA) with the state-run Bangladesh Agricultural Development Corp. for a seed production collaboration.
 The Company previously worked with the Bangladeshi government for a seed production program.
 This recently signed MOA will strengthen said partnership by extending the program to 2019.

-International sales comprise 1%, 3%, and 5% of the Company's hybrid rice seed revenue in 2017, 2015, and 2014, respectively.
+International sales comprise 2%, 1%, and 3% of the Company's hybrid rice seed revenue in 2018, 2017, and 2016, respectively.
+A breakdown of revenues contributed by foreign sales per region is provided on Table 9 below.